Patient Rights and Responsibilities

 Smoking and the Digestive System

 Smoking and the Digestive System Smoking can harm your digestive system in a number of ways.
 Smokers tend to get heartburn and peptic ulcers more often than nonsmokers.
 Smoking makes those conditions harder to treat.
-Smoking increases the risk for Crohn’s disease and gallstones, and it increases the risk of further damage in liver disease.
-Smoking is also associated with cancer of the digestive organs, including the stomach, pancreas, and colon.
-Smoking and heartburn The stomach makes acidic juices that...
+Smoking increases the risk for Crohn's disease and gallstones.
+It also increases the risk of more damage in liver disease.
+Smoking can also make pancreatitis worse.
+In addition, smoking is associated with cancer of the digestive organs, including the head and neck, stomach, pancreas, and co...

 Stomal (Anastomotic) Stenosis After Gastric Bypass Surgery

 Stomal (Anastomotic) Stenosis After Gastric Bypass Surgery What is stomal stenosis after gastric bypass surgery?
 After a gastric bypass procedure for weight loss, some people may develop a narrowing of the new connection between their stomach and lower intestine.
 This complication is called stomal stenosis, or anastomotic stenosis.
 What causes stomal stenosis after gastric bypass surgery?
 It's not clear why stomal stenosis occurs after gastric bypass surgery.
 It may be because of a combination of factor...